bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 </ContentPage>
 ```

-Now we have a set of things to add so lets following in an orderly fashion:
+Now we have a set of things to add so let's following in an orderly fashion:

 #### 1. Set the binding context